Hospitals work to increase surge capacity as statistical models predict surge of COVID-19 cases

 Floyd converts parking area to surge facility

-"This is for a worst case scenario," David Early, vice president of support services and operations at Floyd Medical Center, said.
+"This is for a worst case scenario," said David Early, vice president of support services and operations at FMC.

-Those two additions would be adding to Floyd's capacity within the hospital of approximately 299 beds, Early said, for a surge capacity total of approximately 519 beds.
+Those two additions, combined with FMC's capacity within the hospital of approximately 299 beds, would provide a surge capacity of approximately 519 beds, Early said.

 The cost of the temporary facility, which is being fitted out with the assistance of Parker Fiber Systems and Brasfield & Gorrie General Contractors, hasn't been finalized and he wasn't sure what the price figure will look like.

-"Accounting has asked me the same question," he said.
-"This is all happening pretty fast...
+"Accounting has asked me the same question," Early said.
+"This is all happening pretty fast ...
 I pray and many others pray we never utilize this surge capacity."

 They're hoping to have the P1 surge facility ready by mid April in case either of the statistical models tracking the COVID-19 are correct.